 If you’re thinking of moving to Edinburgh then you’re definitely looking in the right direction.
 The city enjoys the highest average earnings of the UK outside of London, it has low levels of unemployment and one of the strongest financial sectors in the world.

 However, the thing that stands out most about Edinburgh is undoubtedly the culture.
-It plays home to the most celebrated New Year’s celebrations in England (You’ll need to learn the words to Auld Lang Syne!).
+It plays home to the most celebrated New Year’s celebrations in Scotland (you’ll need to learn the words to Auld Lang Syne).
 It hosts the Edinburgh Fringe Festival every year which is the largest arts festival in the world – with almost every pub, bar, club and venue in the city showcasing everything from live music, shows and stand-up comedy to emerging artists and street performers.

 Edinburgh is also one of the best places to eat out in the country, with four Michelin starred restaurants and hundreds of other delicacies on offer – though we don’t personally recommend the Haggis!
 Last, though not least, let’s not forget the whisky – Scotland’s national drink flows in abundance here and you will have the opportunity to savior the finest collection of single malts available anywhere in the world!